 James P. Gorman is Chairman and CEO of Morgan Stanley.
 He became CEO in January 2010 and Chairman in January 2012.
 He joined the firm in February 2006 and was named Co-President in December 2007.

-Before joining Morgan Stanley, Mr. Gorman held a succession of executive positions at Merrill Lynch.
-Prior to this, he was a senior partner of McKinsey & Co. and began his career as an attorney in Melbourne, Australia.
+Before he joined Morgan Stanley, Mr. Gorman held a succession of executive positions at Merrill Lynch, and prior to this was a senior partner of McKinsey & Co.
+He began his career as an attorney in Melbourne, Australia.

 Among his civic activities, Mr. Gorman serves as a Director of the Council on Foreign Relations, and Co-Chair of the Board of Overseers of the Columbia Business School, and is a member of the Financial Services Forum, Business Council and the Business Roundtable.